jbhannah/bestsigs-wow-cacher/README.md

-  1. Take a region, realm, and character name as part of the URL (e.g., `http://bestsigs-wow-cacher.herokuapp.com/us/Earthen+Ring/Adarystus.png`), and builds an API request URI.
+  1. Take a region, realm, and character name as part of the URL (e.g., `http://bestsigs-wow-cacher.herokuapp.com/us/Earthen+Ring/Adarystus.png`), and builds a Best Signatures API request URI.

-  2. Make a request to the Best Signatures API, which causes a signature image to be generated and saved, and stores the URI of the generated image.
+  2. Make a request to the Best Signatures API, which causes a signature image to be generated and saved, and caches the URI of the generated image for the character.

-  3. Serve up the generated image from the stored URI, and doesn't make any more API requests for that character for the next six hours, resulting in a maximum of four API requests per character per day.
+  3. Serve up the generated image from the cached URI for the character for the next few hours.

+  4. After a time delay (currently six hours), makes another API request the next time the character's image is requested, generating a new image, and caches the new image's URI (replacing the URI of the old image).

 How to use it
 -------------